AI Virtual Assistants, Conversational AI and Chatbots

 Ask a fairly computer-literate individual the question, “what is conversational AI?”
 And they may answer with something like: “An artificial intelligence technology that combines Natural Language Processing (NLP) with chatbot software to generate conversational responses and cues that approximate human interaction.”
 They might mention the vaunted Turing Test as the ultimate measure of human-machine interaction, though it will probably be years before AI can aspire to that gold standard—let alone “Artificial Superintelligence that actually surpasses human intellectual reasoning.

-For our purposes, it’s best to examine Conversational AI pragmatically, in terms of its current goal, which is simple to state: delivering human authenticity, empathy and cognitive intelligence to the Customer Experience.
+For our purposes, it’s best to examine Conversational AI tools pragmatically, in terms of its current goal, which is simple to state: delivering human authenticity, empathy and cognitive intelligence to the Customer Experience.
 Or, to put it another way, addressing customer needs quickly and accurately while building rapport.

 Conversational AI has achieved its purpose when it can drive successful outcomes for customer and employee issues.
 And that takes precedence over convincing somebody that they are actually speaking with a human.
 After all, even if people are sure that a clever chatbot is a “real” person, they still need their problems solved.
 And Conversational AI is already succeeding in that by leaps and bounds.